 SNIA Tutorials are educational materials developed by vendors, training companies, analysts, consultants, and end-users in the storage networking industry.
 They are intended to present technical and business issues covering Information Technology in a fair and unbiased manner, and designed to give a consensus view of particular topics, from the viewpoint of the entire industry or a significant segment (i.e. IP Storage).

-SNIA Tutorials are often requested at other IT industry events, and have been delivered at venues including SNW, SNIA’s owned and produced Storage Developer Conference, Networld+Interop, Linux World/NGDC, Infrastructure Management World, ARMA, and many others.
+SNIA Tutorials are often requested at other IT industry events, and have been delivered at venues including SNW, SNIA’s owned and produced Storage Developer Conference (SDC) and Data Storage Innovation Conference (DSI), plus Networld+Interop, Linux World/NGDC, Infrastructure Management World, ARMA, Storage Expo , Whitehall Media events, Cloud World Forum, and many other events.
 Note that the event does not have to be exclusively focused on storage!
 All requests for presentations of SNIA Tutorials at other venues should be made via email to the SNIA Education program manager.

 The call for proposals (CFP) is announced twice a year.
 Answering this call simply requires an abstract submitted online with the intent to develop the abstract into a full 45-minute presentation, and speakers agreeing to the SNIA Tutorial policy and guidelines described in “The FAQ for SNIA Tutorials” located at http://www.snia.org/education/tutorials/faq_agreement Topical areas of particular interest are listed and tutorials are categorized by tracks.
 On how to submit a proposal go to http://www.snia.org/education/tutorials/speakers